renaudcerrato/appengine-maven-repository/README.md

 donald:coolpw:read
 #guest:guest:list
 ```
 > The `list` role allows to list the content of your repository by directing your browser to your repository URL, but prohibits downloads.
+The `write` role implies `read`, which itself implies `list`.

 ## Deployment